 Some studies suggest ingesting three portions of whole-grain foods per day considerably reduced the risk of high blood pressure.

 "Based on large populations studies, the improvement seen after the whole grain diet equates to reducing the risk of death from heart disease by almost a third, and the risk of death from a stroke by two-fifths."

 “The result that was most intriguing was the greater improvement in diastolic blood pressure after the whole-grain diet; diastolic blood pressure is the pressure associated with the relaxation of the heart and blood vessels,” The number was reduced by a substantial amount.”Dr. John Kirwan

-Hypertension – or high blood pressure – is a common obesity-related condition that affects about 30 percent of U.S. adults and is a major risk factor for cardiovascular disease.
+Hypertension – or high blood pressure – is a common obesity-related condition that affects about 30 percent of U.S. adults and is a significant risk factor for cardiovascular disease.
 As people with elevated diastolic blood pressure get older, they are at higher-than-average risk of developing elevated systolic blood pressure.
-The increased risk of stroke also increases the risk of extended care as well.
+The increased risk of stroke also increases the risk of extended care, as well.

 All participants saw substantial reductions in body weight, fat loss, systolic blood pressure, total cholesterol, and LDL cholesterol during both diet periods.
 However, the researchers say, these differences were due to the participants changing their usual eating habits to the carefully controlled diets.

 “Both were healthy diets, and both diets had a similar amount of calories and were from healthy foods.
 The only difference was the whole grain.”

 "More research is needed to figure out what it is about whole grains that caused the drop in diastolic blood pressure."Dr. John Kirwan